 Make the pepper jelly in a large heavy pot because the mixture may bubble up and expand.

-The fifteen minutes cooling time is when you can get your jars, lids and boiling pot ready.
+The fifteen minutes cooking time is when you can get your jars, lids and boiling pot ready.
 For the sake of safety, you need to sterilize everything.
 The easiest way to do this is to wash your jars in the dishwasher and fill them while they’re still warm.
-Otherwise, use your canning pot to boil the jars for a few minutes and boil the seals and rings in a wide shallow pan.
+Otherwise, use your canning pot to boil the jars for a few minutes and heat the seals and rings in a wide shallow pan.
+I have discovered recently that some instructions on lids and seals now say you don’t need to boil them first.
+In fact boiling could affect the rubber and impact negatively the proper seal so that does make sense.
+I made a batch without heating the lids and they all sealed perfectly.
+So this step isn’t mandatory but if you want to ensure you get a good seal, you can heat them a bit before topping the jars but don’t boil.

-These tiny jars are perfect for giving Red Pepper Jelly as gifts.
+These tiny jars are perfect for giving Hot Pepper Jelly as gifts.

 Always use new seals when you’re canning.
-Remove them carefully from the hot pan with tongs and drain the water before screwing them on.
 Don’t tighten them too much.

 Finishing them in a hot water bath ensures there’s no bacteria left behind and keeps them properly sealed so you can store them in the pantry for months.
 You need a large canner or double boiler.
 Carefully lower the jars into boiling water until they’re immersed about an inch below the surface.